jbowyers/chartinator/README.md

     // this is overridden if the Google Chart's height and width options have values
     // Default: false - not used
     chartAspectRatio: false,

+    // The chart zoom factor - number
+    // A scaling factor for the chart - uses CSS3 transform
+    // Default: false
+    chartZoom: false,

+    // The chart offset - Array of numbers
+    // An array of x and y offset values in pixels
+    // Used to offset the chart - uses CSS3 transform
+    // Default: false
+    chartOffset: false,

     // The Google Chart Options
     // This option can be used with any chart type